 - Less wet diapers than usual.

-- More irritable than usual or feels floppy and is lethargic.
+- More irritable than usual, or they feel floppy and are lethargic.

 - Refusing to drink.